Introduction

 Timing your meals is another strategic move that can support better metabolism.
 Eating your largest meal right before your shift can help keep you energized and alert.
 Try to minimize eating large meals during the night when your body is naturally inclined to slow down and prepare for sleep.
 Opt for small, nutritious snacks if you get hungry during your shift.

 Avoiding large meals close to your bedtime is also important.
 Eating heavy or large quantities of food can disrupt your sleep, making it difficult to get the restorative rest your body desperately needs after a night shift.
-Aim to have at least a 2-hour window between your last meal and bedtime.
+Aim for at least a 2-hour window between your last meal and bedtime.

 Lastly, staying hydrated throughout your shift is vital.
 Dehydration can lead to fatigue and decreased cognitive function, which is the last thing anyone wants on a night shift.
 Keep a water bottle with you and sip regularly, opting for water or herbal teas over sugary or caffeinated beverages.